-Before falling asleep I don’t really sleep, instead I am observing items on my computer screen (one old piece of crap!).
-The weird concepts and images are truly the commercial-bullshit-photography.
-Because deep in my heart I am an emotional being, hence I sincerely wish to congratulate everybody with their pieces of production a.k.a bullshit photography.
+Before falling asleep I don’t really sleep, instead, I am observing stuff on my computer screen (it’s called scrolling).
+The weird concepts and images actually stand for commercial aka bullshit photography that I come across.
+And really deep in my heart, I am an emotional being, and I sincerely wish to congratulate everybody with their “wonderful” work.
 With a chair.
 In their face.
-Sorry, don’t you dare to draw on me some immoral Hitler’s mustache, but this is the truth.
-Mine at least.
+And don’t you dare to draw on me some immoral-looking moustaches, as this is my own twisted view.

 B: Tell me about yourself.
 Where are you from and what is your revolution theory?